warwick358/bitbot-project-5-bitbot/Bitbot-project-5-bitbot.md

 Roll controll of motors

-We are going to create 2 "if then" blocks that will look almost identical to controlthe left and right motors.
+We are going to create 2 "if then" blocks that will look almost identical to control the left and right motors.
-First go to the "logic" tab and get a "if then" block and place it in the "froever" block.
+First go to the "logic" tab and get a "if then" block and place it in the "forever" block.
 Next go to the "logic" tab, "comparison" and get a "0 < 0" block and place it the "true" space of the "if then" block.
 Then go to the "variable" tab and get "right_motor" and replace the first "0" from the "0 < 0" block, replace the second "0" with "-10".
 Now take 2 "set to" blocks from the "variable" tab and place them under the "then" in the "if then" block.
 In the first "set to" block change the dropdown to "right_motor" and replace the "0" with "0 x 0" from the "math" tab.
-In the "0 x 0" block replace the first "0" with the "roll_raw" block from the "variable" tab and the second "0" with "-1" this will changethe number from a negative to a posative.
+In the "0 x 0" block replace the first "0" with the "roll_raw" block from the "variable" tab and the second "0" with "-1" this will change the number from a negative to a positive.
 In the second "set to" block change the dropdown to "left_motor" and leave the "0".

 Copy the "if then" block and everything in it.
 Place the new "if then" block under the first one.